 Alexela purchases electricity from three Sunly’s solar power parks

-The energy company Alexela and the renewable energy producer Sunly have signed a long-term Power Purchase Agreement (PPA), under which Alexela is going to purchase a fixed rate electricity generated by three new Sunly’s solar power parks.
+The energy company Alexela and the renewable energy producer Sunly have signed a long-term Power Purchase Agreement (PPA), under which Alexela purchases electricity a fixed rate generated by three new Sunly’s solar power parks.

 To fulfil the agreement, Sunly is building three solar power plants in Estonia in 2022 with a total capacity of up to 2 MW.
 At this scale, solar parks will be able to cover electricity needs of 500 average households per year.